ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_tags.rst

 .. warning::
    * Fact gathering is tagged with 'always' by default.
-It is only skipped if you apply a tag and then use a different tag in ``--tags`` or the same tag in ``--skip-tags``.
+It is only skipped if you apply a tag to the play and then use a different tag in ``--tags`` or the same tag in ``--skip-tags``.

 .. warning::